 These sessions cover mechanisms of pathogen-induced host damage and specific microbial pathogens with an emphasis on identification, encounter, entry, spread/multiplication, virulence factors, damage and clinical manifestations, diagnosis and treatment/prevention.
 One section covers bacterial pathogens, the syndromes they cause, and the antimicrobials used to treat the pathogens.
 For example, Staphylococcus aureus is discussed in terms of its key physical features, unique properties, virulence determinants and basis for multi-drug resistance in case-based format that is then highlighted in discussions of infectious disease syndromes that are often caused by the organism such as bacteremia, osteomyelitis, endocarditis and skin and soft tissue infections.
 Adjoining these sessions, there is discussion of the common antibiotics that are used to treat S. aureus and other organisms causing the syndromes discussed.
 The second section covers viral pathogens, parasites, mycobacteria and fungi with some emphasis on immunocompromised hosts.
 While the course does not cover every pathogen, students learn the important relationship of host, pathogen and environment as the basis upon which to understand the pathophysiology of microbial pathogens, the infections they cause and the approach to diagnosis and treatment.

-The organ systems integrate organ-specific cadaveric and virtual anatomy, histology, physiology, pathology, pathophysiology, infectious disease, imaging, clinical laboratory, pharmacology, therapeutics, ethics and the Threads.
+The organ systems integrate organ-specific cadaveric and virtual anatomy, histology, physiology, pathology, pathophysiology, infectious disease, imaging, clinical laboratory, pharmacology, therapeutics, ethics and the Perspectives in Medicine - Patients, Populations, and Systems.
 Each unit begins with a focus on normal structure and function and then moves to the pathophysiologic basis of disease.
 There is emphasis on disease preventions, diagnosis and treatment.
 Considerable time is devoted to case-based sessions and the approach to patients with most commonly encountered symptoms, signs and laboratory/imaging abnormalities.
-The Threads are integrated throughout the organ systems with emphasis on population and public health, social determinants of health, health care disparities, variations in practice, value-based care, health care justice, quality and safety, palliative and end-of-life care, shared-decision making, management of pain and substance use disorder, ethics and professionalism.
+The Perspectives in Medicine - Patients, Populations, and Systems topics are integrated throughout the organ systems with emphasis on population and public health, social determinants of health, health care disparities, variations in practice, value-based care, health care justice, quality and safety, palliative and end-of-life care, shared-decision making, management of pain and substance use disorder, ethics and professionalism.
 Wellness is also integrated throughout these units.

 Teaching format: Interactive lectures, flipped classrooms, problem solving sessions, clinicopathological conferences, small group case-based sessions, team-based learning, patient presentations, laboratories.